sinandredemption/md2web/README.md

 A sample `config` with generic defaults is provided.

 ### Page structure
 `Frontpage.md` is automatically set as the default "home" of your website.
-The markdown for this file is located inside `md2web/app/Markdown/Frontpage.md`.

 ### URL Handling
 URLs are handled as paths to files inside `templates` folder, but with a bit more flexibility.